domes

 U.S. Air Force C-17 Globemaster III airdrops humanitarian aid into the outskirts of Port-au-Prince, Haiti, 18 January 2010.
 Photograph by U.S. Air Force photo/Tech.
 Sgt.
 James L. Harper Jr. Source: wikipedia.

-R. Buckminster Fuller (1895 – 1983) made claims about how geodesic domes would weather an earthquake.
+R. Buckminster Fuller made claims about how geodesic domes would weather an earthquake.
 In Perspecta Vol. 1 (Yale School of Architecture, Summer 1952) Fuller claims geodesic domes will arrive at “predictably stable conditions under extreme stress of earthquakes.”
 In Inventions (St. Martin’s Press, 1983) Fuller wrote:

 When I invented and developed my first clear-span, all-weather geodesic dome, the two largest domes in the world were both in Rome and were each 150 feet in diameter.
 They are St. Peter’s, built around A.D.
 1500, and the Pantheon built around A.D.
 1. Each weighs approximately thirty thousand tons.
 In contrast, my first 150-foot-diameter geodesic all-weather dome installed in Hawaii weighs only thirty tons – one-thousandth the weight of its masonry counterpart.
-An earthquake will tumble both the Roman 150-footers, but would leave
+An earthquake will tumble both the Roman 150-footers, but would leave the geodesic unharmed.

 On 12 January 2010 the island nation of Haiti experienced a 7.0 M earthquake.
 Thousands were killed, thousands more are now without shelter.
 If Haiti had more geodesic domes, would fewer have died and would fewer now be without shelter?
-Fuller’s claims about geodesic domes and earthquakes appear to have been made before the claims had been tested.
-Others have made claims about geodesic domes and earthquaks, and some testing of geodesic domes and earthquakes has occurred since Fuller’s time.
+Some testing of domes and their integrity during earthquakes has occurred since Fuller’s time.

-Some professional dome manufacturers are willing to put their claims to the test, including direct aid to Haiti.
-American Ingenuity warranties their domes against structural damage due to hurricanes, earthquakes and tornadoes.
-From the A.I.
-Warranty: “Your dome home is designed to withstand the powerful forces of nature.
-American Ingenuity’s warranty or guarantee assures against any structural storm damage as a result of the ravages of tornadoes, earthquakes, hurricanes regardless of the force.
-Such a warranty has been unheard of in the construction industry until now. [...]
-The founder of American Ingenuity, Michael Busick, manufactured and built his first concrete dome in 1976.
-Since then no American Ingenuity Dome has suffered any structural damage due to hurricanes, tornadoes or earthquakes.”
-Pacific Domes has made a one-time offer of up to 50% off list prices to send shelters to Haiti and will match donations made to World Shelters, World Shelters has its own international earthquake disaster reliefeffort involving geodesic structures and is supported by Humbolt State University class Engineering 305 Appropriate Technology.
+Pacific Domes has made a one-time offer of up to 50% off list prices to send shelters to Haiti and will match donations made to World Shelters, World Shelters has its own international earthquake disaster relief effort involving geodesic structures and is supported by Humbolt State University class Engineering 305 Appropriate Technology.
 Monolithic Domes does not manufacture geodesic domes.
 Monolithic domes are manufactured by inflating a hemispherical shape then covering that shape with steel-reinforced concrete and insulation.
 What a Monolithic dome might lack in being mobile, it compensates for in being durable.
 Monolithic Domes were inspired by a 1950s lecture by Fuller.
 Monolithic Domes and musician Won-G had planned to build Monolithic domes in Haiti several weeks before the earthquake.
 This dome will house five hundred and is part of the One Dome at a Time project.

 While before-the-fact claims about geodesic domes and earthquakes are easy to find, after-the-fact accounts of geodesic domes and earthquakes are difficult to find.
 The Materials Park Building of ASM International is housed under a geodesic dome raised in 1959.
 This dome was designed by William Hunt Eisenman, John Terence Kelly, and Fuller.
 It was manufactured by the North American Aviation Company.
 The ASM dome weathered a 5.0 M earthquake on 31 January 1986.
 The extent of the damage was the sheering of a few bolts.
-In this single case, it appears Fuller’s claims about geodesic domes and earthquakes is accurate.
+In this case, it appears Fuller’s claims about geodesic domes and earthquakes are accurate.

 Geodesic domes may or may not have more integrity in an earthquake than other structures.
 They have not been tested enough to make further claims.
 But geodesic domes as emergency shelters are well tested and could be part of relief efforts in Haiti and elsewhere.